 His voice was very quiet.

-Inside the house there is a statue of a man sitting—yes, it really is a statue now, covered with moss.
-Its form is lean, and its face carries the rough shape of a beard.
+Inside the house there is a statue of a man sitting — yes, it really is a statue now, covered with moss.
+Its form is lean, and its face carries the suggestion of a beard.
 Its eyes are closed, and there is a smile playing on its lips.

 Pilgrims still come from far away to seek his blessing.
 He is the keeper of traveler’s tales, patron of the patient, and protector of small children.